ddeville/spillo-sharing-sdk/README.md

 Creating a plugin to share item with Spillo is very simple.
 The SDK is just a single header declaring a `LLSpilloSharingService` protocol that your plugin’s principal class needs to conform to.

+You can find more about Spillo by visiting the official [page](http://bananafishsoftware.com/products/spillo/).

 ### How to develop a plugin

 Following are the steps that one need to go through in order to develop a plugin: